HIronF/HIronF/README.md

 <br>

 # 💫 About Me:
 Hi there!
-My name is Hassan Khan , and I'm currently a second-year Information Technology student with a goal to learn new programs and technologies.
+My name is Hassan Khan , and I'm currently a third-year Information Technology student with a goal to learn new programs and technologies.
 I have always been interested in technology and how it can be used to make people's lives easier and solve real world problems.

 # 📊 GitHub Stats:
 https://github-readme-stats.vercel.app/api?username=HIronF&theme=dark&hide_border